Quarto Plots/Tables Theme Switcher

-Writing a Javascript file to have light/dark themed plots depending on your Quarto document theme.
+Writing a Javascript file to have light/dark themed plots (ggplot2 and plotly) and tables (gt and reactable) depending on your Quarto document theme.

 R